The spectrum of the Schr\"{o}dinger Hamiltonian for trapped particles in a cylinder with a topological defect perturbed by two attractive delta interactions: Abstract

 \section{Abstract}

-In this paper we use the technique used in \cite{A}-\cite{5b} to deal with delta interactions in a rigorous way in a curved spacetime represented by a cosmic string along the $z$ axis.
-This mathematical machinery is applied in order to study the discrete spectrum of a point-mass particle confined in an infinitely long cylinder with a conical defect on the $z$ axis and perturbed by delta interactions.
+In this paper we exploit the technique used in \cite{A}-\cite{5b} to deal with delta interactions in a rigorous way in a curved spacetime represented by a cosmic string along the $z$ axis.
+This mathematical machinery is applied in order to study the discrete spectrum of a point-mass particle confined in an infinitely long cylinder with a conical defect on the $z$ axis and perturbed by two identical attractive delta interactions symmetrically situated around the origin.
 We derive a suitable approximate formula for the total energy.
 As a consequence, we found the existence of a mixing of states with positive or zero energy with the ones with negative energy (bound states).
 This mixture depends on the radius $R$ of the trapping cylinder.
 The number of quantum bound states is an increasing function of the radius $R$.
 It is also interesting to note the presence of states with zero total energy (quasi free states).
-Apart from the gravitational background, the model presented in this paper can be of interest, for example, in the context of nanophysics and graphene modeling.
-In particular, the graphene with double layer can be modeled within our model, with the double layer given by delta perturbations and the string on the $z-$axis denoting topological defects of the graphene.
+Apart from the gravitational background, the model presented in this paper is of interest in the context of nanophysics and graphene modeling.
+In particular, the graphene with double layer in this framework, with the double layer given by the aforementioned delta interactions and the string on the $z-$axis modeling topological defects connecting the two layers.
+As a consequence of these setups, we obtain the usual mixture of positive and negative bound states present in the graphene literature.

-{\it Keywords}: Schr\"{o}dinger Hamiltonian; delta interactions; trapped particles; topological defects: nanophysics. \\ \\ {\bf Mathematical Subject Classification}: 47A10, 81Q10, 81Q15, 81Q37, 34L40, 35J08, 35J10, 35P15, 81Q10, 81Q15, 81Q37, 53A
+{\it Keywords}: Schr\"{o}dinger Hamiltonian; delta interactions; trapped particles; topological defects; nanophysics. \\ \\ {\bf Mathematical Subject Classification}: 47A10, 81Q10, 81Q15, 81Q37, 34L40, 35J08, 35J10, 35P15, 81Q10, 81Q15, 81Q37, 53A